hafizhfattah/complete_setup_uikit/README.md

 - Icon Logo
 - Icon App Name
 - Animation Carousel OnBoarding/Introduction Page
-- System Methode OnBoarding/Introduction Page
--- You Only Can See OnBoarding 1x Except You LogOut You Will Able To See OnBoarding Again
+- System Methode OnBoarding/Introduction Page, You Only Can See OnBoarding 1x Except You LogOut You Will Able To See OnBoarding Again

 ### 📄 **Page Include**
 - OnBoarding/Introduction Page